gofynd/fdk-client-swift/documentation/platform/USER.md

 | body | CreateUserGroup | yes | Request body |

-Use this API to create new user Group
+Form and add a new user group.

 *Returned Response:*